cooleydw494/codemonkeys/README.md

 This will scaffold a new project with the given name. _Note: CodeMonkeys treats your project as a package, so your project name should respect package name requirements (snake_case)._

 ## Project Structure Overview 📁
-A CodeMonkeys project is meant to be open-ended, but the base structure is designed to hold your hand and allow you to build/configure/run your automations in a simple, powerful way.
-Get creative with what you do in your Automation/Command/Barrel `run()` methods, add custom props to the `.env` or MonkeyConfig, add a directory of helper functions, do whatever you want.
-Just remember that the Monk CLI and configuration management system is there to help you.
-Don't fight it unless you're prepared to replace it.
+CodeMonkeys' project structure aims to allow you to build/configure/run your automations in a simple, powerful way.
+You're encouraged to get creative with your Automation/Command/Barrel `run()` methods, custom config properties, and utilize any additional modules/classes/dirs you create.
+However, the base project scaffolding is assumed by the Monk CLI and built-in config management.
+Don't fight these paradigms unless you're prepared to replace them.

 * `monk`: CLI command exposed by core package, run from within a CodeMonkeys project.
 * `commands`: Command instances, runnable via `monk <command>`.
 Also handles bash/bat scripts.